gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Analysis ##

 * **Calculus I, II, III** by *Jerrold E. Marsden and Alan Weinstein*:  These books are old fashioned version of Calculus 1, 2 and 3 \.
 The books are available <a href="https://aimath.org/textbooks/approved-textbooks/marsden-weinstein/" target="_blank">here</a>.
+This topic is an amalgamation of analysis, topology and geometry.
+We use geometric amd topological properties of the Euclidean space to find some logic behind analytic facts about real valued functions in one variable.
 * **Foundations of Analysis** by *E. Landau*: Fantastic short book.
 I learned about Peano axioms from this book.
 Terry Tao's book "Analysis I" also starts with a similar discussion.
 * **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to concepts like countability and epsilon-delta method.
 Focus is to rigorously prove the stuff learned in Calculus I and II.
 Lots of examples and good exercises.
 Also compares improper Riemann integration with Lebesgue integration (pros and cons).
 * **Topology of Metric Spaces** by *S. Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
 Also have a look at the book "The Cauchy-Schwarz Master Class" by J. Michael Steele.